CraigglesO/web-merc-projection/CONTRIBUTE.md

 However, you can follow the basic guidelines below:

 1. Check status with `pnpm changeset status`
-2. Add changes with `pnpm changeset`
+2. Add changes with `pnpm changeset`.
+You can make changes later inside the .changset folder.

 ### Releases